10 Features to look for Law Enforcement Evidence Management Software

 Human Error and Mismanagement of Evidence

 Relying on paper-based documentation or outdated digital systems increases the risk of human error.
-Officers may misfile records, lose critical evidence, or make data entry mistakes, leading to complications in active cases.
+Officers may misfile records, lose critical evidence, or make data entry mistakes, leading to complications in in active cases.
 Inaccurate documentation can cause delays in prosecution or even jeopardize legal proceedings.

 Without an efficient law enforcement evidence management system, departments struggle to keep track of case files, resulting in confusion and inefficiencies.